Purchases made through links earn us a small commission, at no extra cost to you.

 - Admission is free.
 Donations for the food bank are encouraged.

-- Download a map of the festival site as well as a list of menu items and their ticket price from the festival’s website (we didn’t do this and it would have been very helpful).
-Maps are also available at the park, but we couldn’t seem to find one.
+- Download a map of the festival site as well as a list of menu items and their prices from the festival’s website (we didn’t do this and it would have been very helpful).
+Maps should also available at the park, but we couldn’t seem to find one.

 - Dogs are not allowed at the festival.